Coursera

 United States

 Coursera was launched in 2012 by two Stanford Computer Science professors, Andrew Ng and Daphne Koller, with a mission to provide universal access to world-class learning.
-It is now one of the largest online learning platforms in the world, with 107 million registered learners as of June 30, 2022.
-Coursera partners with over 275 leading universities and industry partners to offer a broad catalog of content and credentials, including Specializations, Professional Certificates, Guided Projects, and bachelor’s and master’s degrees, to bring flexible, affordable, job-relevant learning to individuals and organizations worldwide.
+It is now one of the largest online learning platforms in the world, with 155 million registered learners as of June 30, 2024.
+Coursera partners with over 325 leading university and industry partners to offer a broad catalog of content and credentials, including courses, Specializations, Professional Certificates, Guided Projects, and bachelor’s and master’s degrees.
 Institutions around the world use Coursera to upskill and reskill their employees, citizens, and students in fields such as data science, technology, and business.
+Coursera became a Delaware public benefit corporation and a B Corp in February 2021.

 Overall B Impact Score